mikistep/ADS-2021/README.md

 # Description

-This repo was made for Advanced Data Science assignment.
+This repository was made for Advanced Data Science assignment.

 It uses fynesse template which has three aspects: access, assess and address.

-Files for each aspect is in `fynesse/{aspect}.py`
+File for each aspect is in `fynesse/{aspect}.py`

 Guide to the repository is in `notebooks/guide.ipynb`.

+The notebook sometimes has dependency issues and it might be needed to restart runtime.

 # Code overview